can3p/ansible-django-stack/README.md

 - superuser is automatically created
 - Runs django cookiecutter (didn't check with a clean setup)
 - Additional step to run npm build to build static assets
+- Basic auth for the service if needed

 Breaking changes expected, use on your own risk.